 If you think that’s impressive, just wait until you see the basement!
 Museum owner Nick Padlino has dedicated his life’s work to the bright and rainbow coloured fluorescent lights.
 He’s taught himself everything there is to know about the rocks where they come from, how to turn it into paint, and sculpting giant art pieces to decorate it.
 Lucky for you, Nick is the one always giving the daily tours, and he is nothing but passionate about Electric Ladyland!
 After visiting you will be too.

-If you’re still craving an art fix after experiencing the Van Gogh museum, head over to its less known neighbor—Moco Museum!
+If you’re still craving an art fix after experiencing the Van Gogh museum, head over to its less known neighbour—Moco Museum!
 This modern and contemporary art museum is located right in the centre of the Museumplein park.
 You’ll see incredible works of art in the permanent section from Andy Warhol, Jean-Michel Basquiat, and the infamous work of anonymous street artist Banksy.
 There’s even an outdoor sculpture garden!

 Located in a classic Dutch mansion, this privately owned museum is dedicated to bringing you the best and most funky art from famous and local artists.
 They’ve got temporary exhibits as well, so make sure you stay up to date on what’s new and trending at the Moco.
 This place feels a lot more like a local spot rather than a busy touristy destination.
+Get your tickets here.

 Is this Amsterdam, or the jungles or South America?
 You might be questioning this yourself upon entering Hortus Botanicus!
 When the locals want to venture away into another world, they enter the green oasis hidden right in the heart of Amsterdam.
 The outdoor botanical garden is a luscious green haven for any plant lover.
 Even if you’re not, you’ll probably end up leaving with a green thumb yourself.